Pitch invasion: Gaelic football and hurling

-In Gaelic football and hurling, both national sports of Ireland, pitch invasions were acceptable and most widely seen at Provincial and All-Ireland Finals.
-However, there has only been one occurrence at Croke Park, after the 2010 Leinster Senior Football Championship Final, due to a crackdown since 2009 by the GAA, though they still occur in other stadia around the country.
+In Gaelic football and hurling, both national sports of Ireland, pitch invasions were acceptable and most widely seen at Provincial and All-Ireland Finals; however, there has only been one occurrence at Croke Park, after the 2010 Leinster Senior Football Championship Final, due to a crackdown since 2009 by the GAA, though they still occur in other stadia around the country.

 International rules football

 International rules football, a hybrid of Aussie Rules and Gaelic football is not known for pitch invasions; however, a famous one occurred in the first test of the 2006 International Rules Series at Pearse Stadium, Galway after Ireland defeated Australia.

 Rugby league

 Fans allowed onto the pitch of Belmore Sports Ground following the completion of the Canterbury-Bankstown Bulldogs vs St George Illawarra Dragons match in 2022.

 In New South Wales Rugby League matches up until the 1980s, spectators often took to the field on the completion of the match within seconds after the final siren.
 This required the players to navigate through a crowd of people when coming off the field, and the cardboard corner posts were usually taken as "souvenirs".
 This practice was discouraged when the publicly viewable game clock stopped with five minutes to play in order to ensure that spectators, not knowing when the game was about to finish, could not jump the gun and enter the playing arena with the game unfinished.
 Eventually the tradition died out, and spectators rarely, if ever, take the field in the present day National Rugby League; fines of $7000 and lifetime bans exist for those who do so.

+On 13 March 2026, a mid-match pitch invasion occurred when South Sydney Rabbitohs winger Alex Johnston scored the record-breaking 213th try of his National Rugby League (NRL) career during the second half of the round two match against the Sydney Roosters at Allianz Stadium.

 Pitch invasions have sometimes occurred in Hull Derby fixtures between Hull Kingston Rovers (Hull KR) and Hull FC in northern England.
 Following the conclusion of a derby match at Hull KR's Craven Park on 9 July 2007, in which Hull FC with a 30–20 scoreline, a small number Hull FC fans ran onto the pitch from the South Terrace to congratulate their players.
 Some Hull KR fans then ran onto the pitch in retaliation, resulting in four arrests for public order offences, FC centre Kirk Yeaman being headbutted and FC captain Lee Radford being spat at.
 Hull KR were later fined £7,500 (£5,000 of this suspended) and made to pay legal costs by the RFL governing body for not controlling spectators at their stadium.
 Another pitch invasion occurred at Craven Park in 2015 after Hull FC beat Hull KR 22–12, securing FC a Super League play-off spot.